Pere-Isenah/playfleet/README.md

 ## Contribution
 Contributions to Playfleet are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----
-Feel free to customize the ReadMe and API documentation based on your project's specific requirements and implementation details!